dapr/docs/daprdocs/content/en/concepts/resiliency-concept.md

 ## App Health Checks
 <img src="/images/observability-app-health.webp" width="800" alt="Diagram showing the app health feature.
 Running Dapr with app health enabled causes Dapr to periodically probe the app for its health">

-Applications can become unresponsive for a variety of reasons, for example, they are to busy to accept new work, could have crashed, or be in a deadlock state.
+Applications can become unresponsive for a variety of reasons.
+For example, they are too busy to accept new work, could have crashed, or be in a deadlock state.
 Sometimes the condition can be transitory or persistent.

 Dapr provides a capability for monitoring app health through probes that check the health of your application and react to status changes.
 When an unhealthy app is detected, Dapr stops accepting new work on behalf of the application.